-FACIALTEAM directors, FFS surgeons Dr. Daniel Simon and Dr. Luis Capitán, and Dr. Fermín Capitán-Cañadas, our Director of Research & Development, were honored as guest speakers for the medical professionals of the NYU Langone Center´s Transgender Surgery Services.
+FACIALTEAM directors, FFS surgeons Dr. Daniel Simon and Dr. Luis Capitán, and Dr. Fermín Capitán-Cañadas, our Director of Research & Development, were honored to be invited as guest speakers for the medical residents of NYU Langone Center´s Transgender Surgery Services.

 FFS Surgeons at NYU´s Transgender Surgery Services